yenchunnnn/DSproject/README.md

 Hello there!

-These are some projects I've practiced on Datacamp.
+I've practiced working on these projects on Datacamp.

-Although several of them are simple, practicing is always good enough.
-Nevertheless, I'll keep improving myself! 🚀
+Even though a few of them are easy, practice is always sufficient.
+Still, I'll never stop getting better! 🚀

-Here are the summary of the projects:
+The projects are summarized as follows:

 -   [**Visualizing COVID-19**](Visualizing%20COVID-19.ipynb)